 Why did we establish "Objective"?

-Preparing an analysis requires multiple financial inputs and skilled and professional staff; however, not all investors have such resources.
-Having no way to evaluate the many raising funds, some investors do not proceed with the investment, even if it matches their investment profile.
-By outsourcing analysis services to Objective, the investor reduces expenses and is able to evaluate a greater number of investments.
+Preparing an analysis requires multiple financial inputs, skilled and professional staff; however, not all investors have such resources.
+Having no way to evaluate the funds, some investors do not proceed with the investment, even if it matches their investment profile.
+By outsourcing the analysis services to Objective, the investor reduces expenses and is able to evaluate a greater number of investments.

 By maintaining neutrality and objectivity, Objective analyzes and monitors each investment throughout the lifespan of the fund.
 These comprehensive analyses facilitate and shorten the assessment process and allow investors to review several investments simultaneously in order to select the best-suited investments for their portfolios.